joerohde/vscode-position/README.md

 - New position is previewed while typing it in (similar to goto line)
 - Cursor and selection restored if setting position is abandoned with <kbd>esc</kbd>
 - Cursor position can also be <kbd>+</kbd><kbd>*number*</kbd> or <kbd>-</kbd><kbd>*number*</kbd> for moving the cursor relative to the current position.
+- Works as a web extension in online hosts vscode.

 > Initial keybinding for `Go To Position`: <kbd>⌃</kbd>+<kbd>Alt</kbd>+<kbd>G</kbd> (Mac:  <kbd>⌃</kbd>+<kbd>⌘</kbd>+<kbd>G</kbd>)